Repairing Cracked Dash

 5.Once you have a good structure to work on you can now start leveling the surface.
 You do this applying CA Glue and flattening it with your razor

 6.Once it’s dry, start sanding it down starting off with the 220 grit.
-If you’re having problems getting the surface flat than use the 100 grit, but use the 220 grit to get rid of the swirls that the 100 is going to cause.
+If you’re having problems getting the surface flat then use the 100 grit, but use the 220 grit to get rid of the scratches that the 100 is going to cause.

 8.Clean the surface off, use Wax and Grease Remover, and then wipe it off again.